compomics/ms2pip/README.md

 ```

 then a modifications string could like `0|Ace|2|Cam|5|Cam|-1|Glyloss` which means that the second
-and fifth amin acid is modified with `Cam`,
+and fifth amino acid is modified with `Cam`,
-that there is a n-terminal modification `Ace`,
+that there is an N-terminal modification `Ace`,
-and that there is a c-terminal modification `Glyloss`,
+and that there is a C-terminal modification `Glyloss`.

 ### Writing feature vectors for model training